mheadd/voiceingov.org/_posts/2007-12-28-mitigating-sql-injection-vulnerabilities-in-voicexml-applications.md

 Most SQL injection attacks usually begin with the process of &#8220;footprinting&#8221; &#8212; an attacker will usually view the source HTML for a web site and determine what variables are being submitted by a web form, and the URL that they are being submitted to.
 The attacker will then try and manipulate the values to break the SQL statement that is being constructed with the submitted values.
 When this happens, valuable information can be gleaned from the behavior of the web application, including any error messages or warnings that are displayed to the end user.

-It&#8217;s hard to prevent people from looking at the source code of a web site â€“ visual web sites generally have to be available to respond to requests from any browser that requests a page.
+It&#8217;s hard to prevent people from looking at the source code of a web site "“ visual web sites generally have to be available to respond to requests from any browser that requests a page.
 They work on the standard HTTP port (port 80).
 Otherwise, visitors would have a hard time seeing and using a web site and it would probably defeat the purpose of building it in the first place.

 VoiceXML applications are different.
 Users do not interact directly with the &#8220;browser&#8221; that is requesting pages from the web server &#8212; they interact with a telephone.
-A web server that is interacting with a VoiceXML browser does not need to be available to **any** browser making a request â€“ it only needs to be available to the VoiceXML browser(s) that it is set up to interact with.
+A web server that is interacting with a VoiceXML browser does not need to be available to **any** browser making a request "“ it only needs to be available to the VoiceXML browser(s) that it is set up to interact with.

 One method of obscuring VoiceXML pages from prying eyes (and reducing the risk of footprinting) is to lock down access to a voice application server, so that it only responds to requests from the IP address(es) of the VoiceXML browser(s) it is set up for.
 There are several ways to do this: